CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\start_on_windows.ps1 -Action RemoveDesktopRelease
 ```

+The interactive launcher has a **DESKTOP RELEASE** section. **Create release artifacts** prompts for a version and then offers CPU portable, CPU MSI, CUDA portable, CUDA MSI, or all four packages. **Remove release artifacts** offers the same choices for that version and keeps the remaining variant checksum and build metadata sidecars synchronized.
+These menu actions operate on final `release/` payloads; the direct `RemoveDesktopRelease` action remains the full cleanup for release, staging, PyInstaller, CPU overlay, Tauri target, and generated runtime output.

 Portable output is one EXE per variant: the release script streams the audited ZIP64 runtime onto the PE as an overlay and writes a fixed footer.
 MSI output